milkcircle/milkcircle.github.io/seine.md

 you've guessed what i'd make you
 you've guessed where i'd take you
 can you guess what i'd give you?
-have you given up? }
+have you given up?
+think hard, love -- you asked for it
+i gave it
+you took it
+and you threw it away }